- When 7 Jan - 25 Mar 2017

 Cnr Oxford St & Greens Rd Paddington NSW 2021

-UNSW Galleries are proud to present the Australian premiere of a major new installation which holds a dramatic mirror to some of the immense challenges confronting the world today.
-EXIT is a picture of a planet in trouble.
+UNSW Galleries is proud to present the Australian premiere of a major new installation which holds a dramatic mirror to some of the immense challenges confronting the world today.
+'EXIT' is a picture of a planet in trouble.

 Refugee Alternatives Conference

-Join us for a public lecture by Dr François Gemenne, a world authority on climate change and disaster-related migration.
-Dr Gemenne is a leading specialist in environmental geopolitics and migration governance, and a scientific consultant for EXIT.
+A public lecture by Dr François Gemenne, a world authority on climate change and disaster-related migration.
+Dr Gemenne is a leading specialist in environmental geopolitics and migration governance, and a scientific consultant for 'EXIT'.
 His research deals with populations displaced by environmental changes and policies of adaptation to climate change.
 During his career, Dr Gemenne has conducted field studies in Tuvalu, China, Kyrgyzstan, the Maldives, Mauritius, New Orleans after Hurricane Katrina, and in Japan after the Fukushima disaster.